jbcodeforce/jbcodeforce.github.io/docs/architecture/tcpip.md

 ### How does web browser communicate to http server?

 - user enters a URL, the port number can be 80 or something else specified
 - browser does a NS lookup to get IP address for the specified host.
-The DNS server
+The DNS server returns IP addresses of the load balancers which will route to the target backend apps.
 - browser initiates a TCP connection to the web server
 - After the server completes acknowledgment of its side of the TCP connection, the browser sends HTTP requests to the server to retrieve the content
+- To avoid re-initializing the HTTP connection, HTTP offers the keep-alive protocol.
+HTTP 1.1 supports persistent connections by default.
 - the browser may also save temporary information about its connections to local files on the client computer called cookies

+### What is HTTP pipelining?

+Because HTTP 1.1 relies on persistent connections, you can use it to send multiple queries in a row and expect responses in the same order.
+This is called **HTTP pipelining**.

+ However, the drawback is that requests must queue up on the connection until the requests in front of them complete.
+This is called **head-of-line blocking**.

+### HTTP/2

+HTTP/2 is a redesign of HTTP to support low latency with full request and response multiplexing.
+Connection header is now forbidden and all clients and servers must persist connections.

+A client can send multiple requests in parallel on the same connection, which is called **multiplexing**.

+It supports the notion of a **stream**, which allows a bidirectional flow of bytes to be exchanged over a persistent TCP connection.
+Each stream can carry one or more messages.
+A message is a complete sequence of frames that map to a logical request or response.

 ### How to setup static IP address with a Guest ubuntu running on Mac using VMfusion?